Sustainability

 Tracking And Resources

 Monitoring is crucial to understanding our impact, to highlighting areas where significant reductions can be made, and to tracking, validating, and improving on the results of any changes we make.
-Starting with a basic environmental monitoring template provided by our consultants we have developed a custom Environmental Monitoring System (EMS) to track the carbon footprint of our studio and our projects.
+Starting with a basic environmental monitoring template we have developed a custom Environmental Monitoring System (EMS) to track the carbon footprint of our studio and our projects.

 We have also created a Sustainability Decision Tracking Tool (SDTT).
 This records the financial cost and CO2e emissions of our decisions, helping us to more fully understand our impact and informing our planning so that a less impactful alternative can be chosen where possible.
 The tool tracks the high, medium and low impact option for each decision, records the choice made, and outlines the rationale for that choice.